sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'If you want to store a lot of media or big models, we recommend getting an USB 3 hard drive.
-Of course you can also look into Raspberry Pi HATs to enhance functionality or add a ZigBee dongle for extra connectivity.
-You might also look into replacing your case fans with more silent ones for example.'
+            text: 'If you want to store a lot of media or big models, we recommend getting an USB 3 hard drive.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Of course, you can also look into Raspberry Pi HATs to enhance functionality or add a ZigBee dongle for extra connectivity.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'You might also look into replacing your case fans with more silent ones for example.'
     reversible: true
     type: panels
     enabled: true